-Menu/Entry Description Device group new Creates a new device group.
+Menu/Entry Description New device group Creates a new device group.
 Paste Inserts objects of the type Device group.
 Export XML all Exports the device group including all defined devices within the group.
 Import XML Imports objects of the type Device group.
 Help Opens the online-help for the EMS module.